Before you take on your next challenge, I suggest you think about the 3 P’s:

-In a nutshell, the 3 P’s are Preparation, Planning and Practise.
-I believe if you undertake these three things in order you journey to the start line will be more enjoyable.
-Not only that, but you will stand on the start line of your race confident in the knowledge you have done all you can to complete the challenge to the best of your ability.
+Preparation, Planning and Practise are the keys to success.
+I believe if you have covered these three bases your journey to the start line will be more enjoyable and you will stand on the start line of your race confident in the knowledge you have done all you can to complete the challenge to the best of your ability.

 Footwear – Treat yourself to a new pair of shoes.
 You will become rather attached to this particular item and it will help to know they are giving you the support and cushioning that you need to perform the training.
 There is a myriad of choices when it comes to shoes, so I’d start by visiting a running shop to discover the best place to start.
 They may even be able to analyse your gait and thus decide whether you need shoes with pronation support.
 They can also give you advice on the perfect shoe for the terrain you will be training on.